NYCJacob/react-myReads/README.md

 by BooksAPI.
 - each book has star ratings which respond to hover and click actions.
 - changes made are updated to the server via the BooksAPI and locally to indexDB
-- *NEW* rating data now persists via indexDB thanks to a nice little package wrapper for indexDB https://github.com/jakearchibald/idb
+- **Update** rating data now persists via indexDB thanks to a nice little package wrapper for indexDB https://github.com/jakearchibald/idb
+- hope to fork this to use Google Books api directly and work on offline progressive app features

 ## Issues
 - this plugin seems to have a bug or conflict with Webpack so I used the plain css spinner list-books